-Office, Department / Clinic Chief (OFA04) Provide one if an Inpatient or Outpatient Pharmacy is authorized.

-2. Sub-Waiting (WRC03)

-Provide one if a Sub-Waiting in the Pharmacy Staff and Administration is authorized.

-3. Office, NCOIC / LCPO / LPO (OFA04)

-Provide one if an Inpatient or Outpatient Pharmacy is authorized.

-4. Office, Private (OFA04)

-Provide one per each Pharmacy FTE position authorized to have a private office.

-5. Office, Shared (OFA05)

-Provide one for every increment of two Pharmacy FTE positions authorized to have a shared office.

-6. Cubicle (OFA03)

-Provide one per each Pharmacy FTE position authorized to have a cubicle.

-These cubicles may be collocated in a shared space or dispersed as required.
+1. Office, Department / Clinic Chief (OFA04) Provide one if an Inpatient or Outpatient Pharmacy is authorized.
+120 NSF 2.
+Sub-Waiting (WRC03) Provide one if a Sub-Waiting in the Pharmacy Staff and Administration is a 60 NSF authorized.
+3. Office, NCOIC / LCPO / LPO (OFA04) Provide one if an Inpatient or Outpatient Pharmacy is authorized.
+120 NSF 4.
+Office, Private (OFA04) Provide one per each Pharmacy FTE position authorized to have a private of 120 NSF 5.
+Office, Shared (OFA05) Provide one for every increment of two Pharmacy FTE positions authorized shared office.
+120 NSF d to have a 6.
+Cubicle (OFA03) Provide one per each Pharmacy FTE position authorized to have a cubicle.
+60 NSF These subjects are the subject of th ı